kasra-sal/Basic_System_Administration_Home_Lab/README.md

 https://user-images.githubusercontent.com/118489496/227680122-d9abe1af-d862-44f7-8e4a-abfa6ee6e603.mp4

-Once the Windows VM is done installing, we need to join it to the domain we created previously.
-To do this do the following steps:
+Once the Windows VM is done installing, it needs to be joined to the domain that was previously created.
+Follow these steps:

-1. In search bar type "about your pc".
+1. Type __about your pc__ in the search bar.
-2. On the right panel click on "Rename this PC (advanced)".
+2. Click on __Rename this PC (advanced)__ in the right panel.
-3. Beside "to rename this computer or change its domain or workgroup" click change.
+3. Click __Change__ next to __To rename this computer or change its domain or workgroup__.
-4. Change "Computer name" and then select "Domain" under "Member of".
+4. Change the __Computer name__ and select __Domain__ under __Member of__.
-5. Type in your domain name.
+5. Enter the domain name.
-6. Click OK.
+6. Click __OK__.
 7. Enter a user's information to join the domain.
-In this example I used one of the users that I created using the script.
+In this example, one of the users created using the script was used.
-8. Restart your computer and login with your username.
+8. Restart the computer and login with the username.

 https://user-images.githubusercontent.com/118489496/227680136-f0663630-4c0a-49c5-9bd6-def4c2f10ed4.mp4

-To view the new computer joining the domain you could go to Tools > Active Directory users and computers > Computers
+To view the new computer joining the domain, go to Tools > Active Directory users and computers > Computers.

 https://user-images.githubusercontent.com/118489496/227680249-8747cf13-7d94-41dd-8f05-13cf688db402.mp4

 ## Basic Installtion Finished

-Now that we have everything setup, we should have the following functioning:
+Now that everything is set up, the following should be functioning:
-1. A functioning Windows Servr that has the following features installed and functional:
+1. A functioning Windows Server with Active Directory Domain Services, Remote Access Services (RAS)/NAT, and DHCP installed and functional.
-  - Active Directory Domain Services
-  - Remote Access Services (RAS) / NAT
-  - DHCP
-2. Users created in the "Test_Users" OU
+2. Users created in the __Test_Users__ OU.
-3. Newly domain joined Windows VM visible under "Computers"
+3. Newly domain-joined Windows VM visible under __Computers__.
-4. VM has network access using vmnet3 adapter.
+4. VM has network access using the vmnet3 adapter.

-With that being said all that's left is to install Splunk Universal Forwarder on the vm using group policy.
+With that being said, all that's left is to install Splunk Universal Forwarder on the vm using group policy.
 Note that if you haven't setup a splunk server, please do so or refer to my [Ubuntu Splunk Server](https://github.com/kasra-sal/Splunk-Environment-Setup) repo for more guide.

 # Installing Applications through Group Policy